-All of North Korea's six nuclear tests registered as earthquakes of magnitude 4.3 or above.
-The last test registered as a 6.3 magnitude quake.
+All of North Korea's previous six nuclear tests registered as earthquakes of magnitude 4.3 or above.
+The last test on Sept 3 registered as a 6.3 magnitude quake.

 A secondary tremor detected after that test could have been caused by the collapse of a tunnel at the mountainous site, experts said at the time.
-Satellite photos of the area after the Sept.
-3 quake showed numerous landslides apparently caused by the massive blast, which North Korea said was an advanced hydrogen bomb.
+Satellite photos of the area after the Sept 3 quake showed numerous landslides apparently caused by the massive blast, which North Korea said was a hydrogen bomb.

-The head of the international nuclear test monitoring agency CTBTO said on Saturday that analysts were "looking at unusual seismic activity of a much smaller magnitude" than the Sept.
-3 test in North Korea, and that it would have more details to come.
+The head of the nuclear test monitoring agency CTBTO said on Saturday that analysts were ‘looking at unusual seismic activity of a much smaller magnitude’ in North Korea, and that it would have more details to come.

 LEAVE A COMMENT Your email address will not be published.
 Required fields are marked*

 Covid origins probe should shift to US: Chinese expert

 China launches crewed spacecraft Shenzhou-12 in historic mission